dstackai/dstack/docs/docs/reference/server/config.yml.md

 === "Client credentials"

-    Log into the [OCI Console :material-arrow-top-right-thin:{ .external }](https://cloud.oracle.com), go to `My profile`, select `API keys`, anc click `Add API key`.
+    Log into the [OCI Console :material-arrow-top-right-thin:{ .external }](https://cloud.oracle.com), go to `My profile`, select `API keys`, and click `Add API key`.

-    Once created, you'll see the configuration file.
+    Once you add a key, you'll see the configuration file.
 Copy its values to configure the backend as follows:

     <div editor-title="~/.dstack/server/config.yml">